wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    pose
       The collection of position and rotation information that describes how a rigid body is oriented in space, relative to some fixed reference point.

+   PWM
+      An acronym which stands for "Pulse Width Modulation", a method for motor controllers, sensors, and other components to transmit or receive their operational status.
+For motor controllers, PWM is often used to affect the power output to the motor or connected actuator.
+See `PWM <https://en.wikipedia.org/wiki/Pulse-width_modulation/>` on Wikipedia for more information.

    RAII
       Resource Acquisition Is Initialization; a language behavior (in C++, but not in Java) where holding a resource is tied to object lifetime.